PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 LOST AND FOUND

-The YMCA will keep a lost and found at the childcare site.
-Check for lost items daily, as we donate the unclaimed items to charity, after 5 days.
+The YMCA will keep lost and found items at the childcare site.
+Check for lost items daily, as we donate the unclaimed items to charity, quarterly.

 WEATHER